ret2jazzy/SnCrawler/README.md

 # Aim

-The main aim for this crawler is to gather as many GET and POST parameters, in a shortest amount of time.
+The main aim for this crawler is to gather as many GET and POST parameters, in a short amount of time.
 It does this by reducing the amount of URLs it has to visit by only visiting unique parameters,thus reducing the total URL's to crawl exponentially

 ---